JardaniWorld/alx-higher_level_programming/0x02-python-import_modules/README.md

-This code imports a file as a module
+This code imports some file module and performs some Maths computaions and also prints the result